 - is less than 12 months old

-- has a long-lasting (chronic) condition such as heart disease, cystic fibrosis or other chronic lung condition, asthma, diabetes, an organ transplant, cancer or leukaemia
+- has a long-lasting (chronic) condition such as heart disease, cystic fibrosis or other lung condition, asthma, diabetes, an organ transplant, cancer or leukaemia

 You should see a doctor urgently if your child of any age: